wandb/docs/docs/guides/launch/setup-launch.md

 ```

 ### Configure a container builder
 The launch agent can be configured to build images.
-You must configure the agent to use a container builder if you intend to use launch jobs created from git repos or code artifacts (see Creating Launch jobs[LINK]).
+You must configure the agent to use a container builder if you intend to use launch jobs created from git repos or code artifacts.
+See the [Create a launch job](./create-launch-job.md) for more information on how to create a launch job.

 W&B Launch supports two builders: